M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

     On Error GoTo fin
-    If PrevLocale <> GetLocale Then RaiseEvent Maybelanguage If BypassKey Then KeyCode = 0: shift = 0: Exit Sub Dim i As Long, K As Integer
+    If PrevLocale <> GetLocale Then RaiseEvent Maybelanguage If BypassKey Then KeyCode = 0: shift = 0: Exit Sub Dim i As Long, k As Integer

     lastshift = shift